Orderability of Homology Spheres Obtained by Dehn Filling: Holonomy extension locus

 \subsection{Other Properties}

 Recall from Section \ref{variety} that $\widehat{X}(M)$ is the smooth projectivization of $X(M)$.
-The following lemma describes some other properties of $HL_{\widetilde{G}}(M)$. \begin{lemma}[structure of $H_{i,j}(M)$] Suppose for some $i, j$, $H_{i,j}(M)$ contains an arc that goes to infinity.
-Then this arc approaches asymptotes $y=-rx$ in $\mathbb{R}^2$ as it goes to infinity, where $r$ is the boundary slope of the associated incompressible surface to some ideal point of $\widehat{X}(M)$. \end{lemma}
+The following lemma describes some other properties of $HL_{\widetilde{G}}(M)$. \begin{lemma}[structure of $H_{i,j}(M)$] Suppose for some $i, j$, $H_{i,j}(M)$ contains an arc that continues on to infinity.
+Then this arc approaches an asymptotes $y=-rx$ in $\mathbb{R}^2$ as it goes to infinity, where $r$ is the boundary slope of the associated incompressible surface to some ideal point of $\widehat{X}(M)$. \end{lemma}

 \begin{proof}